 Google (Alphabet): A free cash flow machine that is growing.

-Google (Alphabet) is the largest media company in world and a company that everyone knows.
-As we will see in this analysis, Google is a cash flow machine with a large moat.
-Thus, there are no doubt that Google is a great company, the question is, if now is the time to buy the stocks.
+Google (Alphabet) is the largest media company in the world and a company that everyone knows.
+As we will see in this analysis, Google is a cash flow machine with a significant competitive advantage.
+Thus, there is no doubt that Google is a great company.
+The question is, is now the time to buy the stocks?

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.